Replace Motor Carbon Brushes

 First and Foremost Electric Shock Can Kill

-Helpful information about the fitting of motor carbon brushes in general terms, applies to no particular brand of carbons!
+Helpful information on how to replace motor carbon brushes in general terms, applies to no particular brand of carbons!

 You are going to examine the motor carbon brushes and successfully replace them!